-The Health Industry Manufacturers Association recommends that a minimum separation of 15 cms be maintained between a handheld wireless radio product and a pacemaker.
-These recommendations are consistent with the independent research by, and recommendations of, Wireless Technology Research.
+The Health Industry Manufacturers Association recommends that a minimum separation of 15 cms (6 inches) be maintained between a handheld wireless radio and a pacemaker.
+These recommendations are consistent with those of the U.S. Food and Drug Administration.

 Persons with pacemakers should: